scala/docs.scala-lang/_overviews/scala3-book/scala-for-java-devs.md

 - Scala case classes are like records in Java 14; they help you model data when writing FP code, with built-in support for concepts like pattern matching and cloning
 - Thanks to features like by-name parameters, infix notation, optional parentheses, extension methods, and [higher-order functions][hofs], you can create your own “control structures” and DSLs
 - Scala files do not have to be named according to the classes or traits they contain
-- Many other goodies: companion classes and objects, macros, [union][union-types] and [intersection][intersection-types], [toplevel definitions][toplevel], numeric literals, multiple parameter lists, default values for parameters, named arguments, and more
+- Many other goodies: companion classes and objects, macros, [union][union-types] and [intersection][intersection-types], numeric literals, multiple parameter lists, default values for parameters, named arguments, and more

 ### Features compared with examples